krwenholz/Resume/resume.md

 - Extended tax and accounting software to support international operations
 - Enabled continuous deployment of systems through unit and integration tests with tools like Mockito and JUnit
 - Performed technical talks for teams and developed new solutions to automated UI testing, deployment configuration, and monitoring
-- Reviewed code, designs, and roadmaps for projects across multiple teams

 **Languages and frameworks**: Java, Spring, AWS